-Conducting metal-organic frameworks (MOFs), especially those with high electrical conductivity (>10-3 S cm-1) catch more and more attentions, nowadays.
-Here, nanorods of a novel metal-organic framework (MOF) based on perthiolated coronene (PTC) is synthesized by a homogeneous reaction.
-The structure, morphological and component analysis reveal that the nanorods is composed with a 2D Kagomé with the formula of [Ni3(C24S12)]n.
-The compressed sample of the nanorods display electrical conductivity of ~9 S cm-1 at 300 K and a weak semiconductor-like temperature dependence.
-Furthermore, moderate Seebeck coefficient of 47.0 µV/K and extremely low thermal conductivity of 0.2 W m-1 K-1 result in a thermoelectric with Figure of Merit (ZT value) of 0.003 at 300 K. This is best p-type TE performance in conducting MOFs ever reported.
+Conducting metal–organic frameworks (MOFs), especially those with high electrical conductivity (>10−3 S cm−1) have shown promising functions in many aspects.
+Here, nanorods of a novel metal–organic framework (MOF) based on perthiolated coronene (PTC) is synthesized by a homogeneous reaction.
+The structural, morphological and component analyses reveal that the nanorods are composed of a 2D Kagomé lattice with the formula of [Ni3(C24S12)]n.
+The compressed sample of the nanorods displays an electrical conductivity of ∼9 S cm−1 at 300 K and a weak semiconductor-like temperature dependence.
+Furthermore, a moderate Seebeck coefficient of 47.0 μV K−1 and an extremely low thermal conductivity of 0.2 W m−1 K−1 result in a figure of merit (ZT value) of thermoelectricity of 0.003 at 300 K. This is the best p-type thermoelectric performance in conducting MOFs ever reported.